attaswift/BTree/README.md

 [benchmark tweet]: https://twitter.com/lorentey/status/687973876391931904

-Arrays are the epitome of reference locality, so the Swift stdlib's heavy emphasis on `Array` as the universal collection type is well-deserved.
+Arrays are the epitome of reference locality, so the Swift stdlib's heavy emphasis on `Array` as the universal collection type is well justified.

 For example, using a single array to hold a sorted list of items has quite horrible asymptotical complexity when there are many elements.
 However, up to a certain maximum size, a simple array is in fact